Verification and Quality Signals

 Read this page as a transparency map, not as a blanket guarantee

 Different parts of the project are verified in different ways.
-Some module/docstring examples are exercised in nightly CI, some notebooks are fully executed, some heavy notebooks are only structure-checked, and some optional-dependency tests can be skipped when the backend is unavailable.
+Some network- and optional-backend-dependent tests (I/O, Zarr, notebooks) are gated in the manually-triggered Extended Verification workflow, some notebooks are fully executed, some heavy notebooks are only structure-checked, and some optional-dependency tests can be skipped when the backend is unavailable.

 Public Evidence Sources